LiangTian-cs/Robotic-project-g16/README.md

 Task4-Comprehensive/videos/
 ```

-If a video file is too large to be uploaded directly to GitHub, an external video link may be provided in the corresponding task folder.
+If a video file is too large an external video link may be provided in the corresponding task folder.

 ---